InevitableM/ChatFusion/README.md

-first download all the modules for the components in src and for the backend folder .
+first download all the modules for the components in src and for the backend folder . you need to enter the same room number to chat, multiple users can chat at a time , but in video call only two users can interact. if more users try to access then the server will stop working.

 # Getting Started with Create React App